Crude Prices Surge after Israel Bombs Iranian Fuel Depots

-Crude oil and gasoline prices today are sharply higher after Israel on Saturday bombed 30 Iranian oil depots.
+Crude oil and gasoline prices rallied sharply on Monday after Israel, on Saturday, bombed 30 Iranian oil depots.
 In addition, Saudi Arabia became the latest Middle East oil producer to curb production as local oil storage facilities near capacity.

-Oil prices fell back from even sharper gains on overnight reports that G-7 finance ministers were discussing a possible joint release of oil reserves.
-However, the G-7 countries have since decided against a near-term coordinated release of strategic oil reserves.
-The ministers said the G-7 is not there yet on an oil release, but they are closely monitoring the situation.
+Oil prices fell back from even sharper gains after G7 finance ministers met and said they stand ready to coordinate the release of strategic oil supplies, but that the release is not yet needed.
+A statement said, "We stand ready to take necessary measures, including to support the global supply of energy such as stockpile release."

 Meanwhile, there is no end in sight for the Middle East war as Iran's Assembly of Experts over the weekend appointed hardliner Mojtaba Khamenei as Iran's new supreme leader, the son of Ayatollah Ali Khamenei.
 Iran’s new leader has close ties to Iran’s powerful and entrenched Islamic Revolutionary Guard Corps (IRGC).
 President Trump said he is "not happy" with Iran's choice of a new leader.